yerty

 Important: This guide provides information about UK employment law.
 It is not legal advice.
 Every situation is different.
 If you are dealing with a workplace dispute, consider speaking to a solicitor for advice specific to your circumstances.

 If you believe you have been treated unfairly at work because of your race, ethnic origin, colour, or nationality, the number of people bringing similar claims has grown sharply.
-Race discrimination complaints increased 60% in the past year, and the data from those cases can help you understand what the process looks like and where things typically end up.
+Race discrimination complaints rose 70% year-on-year, and the data from those cases can help you understand what the process looks like.

-The figures in this article come from the Ministry of Justice's Employment Tribunal Statistics (Reform system data), covering Q2 2024/25 through Q2 2025/26.
-Race discrimination is defined under the Equality Act 2010 and covers direct discrimination, indirect discrimination, harassment, and victimisation related to race (which includes colour, nationality, ethnic origin, and national origin).
+The figures in this article come from the Ministry of Justice's Employment Tribunal Statistics (Reform system data), covering Q2 2024/25 through Q3 2025/26.
+Race discrimination is defined under the Equality Act 2010 and covers direct discrimination, indirect discrimination, harassment, and victimisation.

 How many people are in your position?

-Race discrimination is the seventh most common tribunal complaint.
-In Q2 2025/26 (July to September 2025), 1,276 complaints were filed, representing 14% of all single claims.
+Race discrimination is one of the most common tribunal complaints.
+In Q3 2025/26 (provisional), 1,544 complaints were filed.

 Quarter Race discrimination complaints Share of all claims